 "He pulled out a gun.
 I saw him holding it out in front of him.
-We just started screaming for everybody to drop to the ground," said Ava Caldwell, a rally organizer.
+We just started screaming for everybody to drop to the ground," said Ava Caldwell, the event's emcee.
 "We all dropped to the ground crying."

 Lt.
 Michael Johnson of the Huntsville Police Department confirmed Shane Ryan Sealy, 34, was arrested Saturday and charged with menacing and reckless endangerment.

 Huntsville City Schools spokesperson Keith Ward confirmed that Sealy previously taught at Grissom High School.
 Ward added Sealy has not worked for the school system in, "roughly two years."
 Ward later added that Sealy had only been a teacher there for around 8 weeks in 2016.

 Police say no shots were fired and no one was hurt.

 The 'Families Belong Together' rally is part of a Nationwide Day of Action protesting "the Trump administration's policy of forcibly separating children from their parents and demand that separated families immediately be reunified," according to their press release.
 Officials say the incident happened around 12 p.m. when the event began.